 Common and often asymptomatic, but if left undiagnosed or untreated can result in pelvic inflammatory disease (PID), which can in turn lead to substantial long-term effects such as infertility and chronic pelvic pain.
 While Neisseria gonorrhoeae and Chlamydia trachomatis are the most commonly isolated organisms, in most cases no aetiological organism is identified.

 In sexually active men, epididymitis is most commonly caused by Neisseria gonorrhoeae, Chlamydia trachomatis, or Mycoplasma genitalium.
-In older men, the causative organisms are usually enteric pathogens, and epididymitis may be associated with bladder outlet obstruction, recent instrumentation of the urinary tract, or systemic illness.
+In older men (>35 years), the causative organisms are often enteric pathogens, and epididymitis may be associated with bladder outlet obstruction, recent instrumentation of the urinary tract, or systemic illness.
 Treatment relies on supportive measures in conjunction with appropriate antibiotics.

 Infection with herpes simplex virus type 1 (HSV-1) or HSV type 2 (HSV-2) can cause oral, genital, or ocular ulcers.
 Less commonly, primary or recurrent HSV infections may also present at other sites with neurological, ocular, hepatic, or respiratory complications.
 HSV establishes latency and periodically reactivates.
 Most reactivations are asymptomatic but can result in transmission of the virus.
 The classic clinical presentation of vesicles progressing to painful ulcers is unusual; atypical and mild symptoms are common, and most people have unrecognised disease.